Generative AI in Healthcare – Doctors’ Perspectives and Statistical Insights

 This uncertainty can lead to apprehension and hinder adoption.

 However, studies have shown a positive aspect of AI implementation: maintaining patient privacy.
-Participants in two studies highlighted the importance of confidentiality, indicating that AI systems should effectively uphold this principle.
+Participants in two studies have highlighted the importance of confidentiality, indicating that AI systems should effectively uphold this principle.

 Concerns that AI will take over healthcare jobs